rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

   "status_message": "One or more parameters in the payload is invalid.", "validation_messages": [
     "This card is not supported for online transactions.
-Please contact your bank", "card_number does not match with luhn algorithm" ],
+Please contact your bank", "card_number does not match with Luhn algorithm" ],
   "id": "02197189-7cab-4006-8379-51edcd0a253b"
 }